longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 CfRadial requires strict adherance to naming conventions for dimensions and for non-field variables.
 By the latter we mean variables such as *time*, *range*, *azimuth* and *elevation*, and other variables containing metadata such as calibration offsets.
-The NCAS-RADAR convention inherits this requirement.
+The NCAS-Radar convention inherits this requirement.
-For details see the CfRadial-1.4 documentation on Github.
+For details see the CfRadial documentation on Github.

 Metadata (Global Attributes)